 The fair value of private equity investment funds is provided by the investment managers or administrators at balance date.
 The price is based on the fair value of the underlying net assets of the private equity investment fund which is determined using a variety of methods, including independent valuations, valuation models based on the price of recent transactions, earnings multiples or discounted cash flows and are classified within Level 3 of the fair value hierarchy.
-Private equity investments (not invested via a managed fund structure) are valued by reference to either an independent valuation or the price of recent transactions and are also classified within Level 3 of the fair value hierarchy.
+Private equity investments (not invested via a managed fund structure) are valued by reference to either an independent valuation or the price of recent transactions or such alternative valuation as deemed appropriate by the Board and are also classified within Level 3 of the fair value hierarchy.